Properties of Inequalities

 Square Root Property

-Taking a square root will not change the inequality (but only when both a and b are greater than or equal to zero).
+Taking a square root won't change the inequality (but only when both a and b are greater than or equal to zero).

 If a ≤ b then √a ≤ √b